 Full Name: Tina Brunett

-I find that the public often doesn’t know just what it is that veterinary technicians do.
-Due to this, there are often misconceptions and preconceived notions about what techs are, what we do, and how vital we may, or may not be.
-Here are my top ten misconceptions about veterinary technicians
+Often, there are misconceptions and preconceived notions about what veterinary nurses are, what we do, and how vital we are to the veterinary practice.
+Here are our top ten misconceptions about veterinary technicians:

 When I started my first year of technician school, I had one cat, Sylvester.
 He was a bit cranky with most people, but he was my cuddle buddy and man substitute and I loved him a lot.
 I still do, except now he has to share my love with a multitude of broken animals.